Ivy Lee

+IG Farben was another client.
+In the 1920s, the company had ties to the liberal nationalist German People's Party and was accused by the Nazis of being an "international capitalist Jewish company".
+Shortly before Lee's death, the Nazi takeover of Germany in 1933 made the company into a major government contractor, which would later provide significant material for the German war effort.

-Lee pioneered the use of internal magazines to maintain employee morale, as well as management newsletters, stockholder reports, and news releases to the media.
-He did a great deal of pro bono work, which he knew was important to his own public image, and during World War I, he became the publicity director for the American Red Cross.
+Lee pioneered the use of internal magazines to maintain employee morale, as well as management newsletters, stockholder reports and news releases to the media.
+He did a great deal of pro bono work, which he knew was important to his own public image.
+During WWI, he became the publicity director for the American Red Cross.